mariohernandez/mariohernandezio/src/blog/details-element.md

 ---
-date: "2025-12-28"
+date: "2026-01-05"
-title: "A semantic, responsive, and accessible accordion component"
+title: "The devil is NOT in the details.
+Building a semantic and accessible accordion for your content"
 subtitle: "A native and lightweight solution for building a pretty common component, the accordion."
-slug: 2025-favorite-front-end-tips-tricks
 tags: ['front-end','coding', 'css']
 draft: false
 featured: true